[Emilia Romagna Villages] Castrocaro Terme and Terra del Sole

 Estimated reading time: 3 minutes

-In Terra del Sole there are as many artistic wonders like the Museum of Man and the Environment, with its journey into the millennial history of settlements in the valley of the river Montone from prehistory to the present day.
-Terra del Sole presents the splendid City of the fortified Medicea and the Castle of the Artillery Captain of Porta Fiorentina.
+Not to be outdone, Terra del Sole, the fortified town of the Medici, offers gems like the Museum of Man and the Environment, with its journey into the history of settlement in the River Montone valley from prehistoric times to the present day.
+The Castle of the Artillery Captain and Porta Fiorentina are also well worth a look.

-Spring: At the end of April for three whole days Terra del Sole returns to the splendor of its late-Renaissance origins with Heliopolis, reviving the splendor and strength of the Grand Duchy of Tuscany at the beginning of the seventeenth century.
+For three whole days at the end of April, Terra del Sole returns to its late-Renaissance splendour, as the Heliopolis festival revives the magnificence of the Grand Duchy of Tuscany in the early 17th century.

 Wine and Food

-– Silvio Corbari (1923-1944), partisan leader of the Banda Corbari, partisan formation protagonist of the Italian resistance and struggle against Nazi fascism in the Faenza’s Apennines.
+– Silvio Corbari (1923–44), leader of the Banda Corbari, an Italian resistance group in the struggle against Nazism and fascism in the Faenza Apennines.

-– Angelo Masini, tenor (1844-1926), nicknamed the “Angels Tenor”, brought Italian lyric music around the world from Moscow to St. Petersburg as well as Paris, London and Vienna.
+– Angelo Masini, tenor (1844–1926), nicknamed the “Tenor of the angels”, brought Italian opera to the world in performances from Moscow to St Petersburg via Paris, London and Vienna.

 For more info: email@example.com